 b) Life Activities Eating and Drinking – Cultural Responsiveness Regarding Mealtimes in Childcare and Family Daycare Settings

-c) Life Activity of Elimination – (Cultural) Responsiveness to Accompanying Children on their Way to Elimination Autonomy
+c) Life Activity of Toilet Learning – (Cultural) Responsiveness to Accompanying Children on their Way to Elimination Autonomy

 d) Assaults, Coercion and Violence in Life Activities